surifirstpin/biplus_documentation/docs/Projects.md

 ## Add tables from Database

-- Select the table fields in by selecting the check boxes onn **Table**selected tables are visible on the right side of the tables section.
+- Select the table fields in by selecting the check boxes in **Table** section, All the selected tables are visible under **Selected Tables** section.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/add_tables.png)

 ## Auto Build Joins